xastrobyte/Omega-Psi/readme.md

   * Miscellaneous
     * Things that just don't quite fit into anything
     * Chuck Norris jokes
-    * Find out what a color is from either HEX, HSL, RGB, or CMYK
+    * Find out what a color is from a HEX code
     * Dad Jokes
   * NSFW
     * Naughty commands (18+)